hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-suspend-firewall-rule 7

-The function suspends a certain firewall rule.
+This function suspends a certain firewall rule.

 *******************************************************************